- Scalp acne develops for the same reasons as elsewhere on the body, along with product buildup and infrequent hair washing.

-- It is usually addressed with medicated shampoos and topical treatments.
+- This condition is addressed with medicated shampoos and topical treatments.

 - More severe or cystic scalp acne can be treated with prescription medication.

-- Follow good hair care habits to prevent recurring scalp acne.
+- Develop good hygiene hair habits to prevent scalp acne from occurring.

-Acne occurs when dead skin cells, dirt and bacteria are trapped inside your pores or hair follicles.
-It can appear anywhere on the body, including the scalp.
-Scalp acne can be treated with specific products and medications designed for use on the head.
-Often, it can be prevented with lifestyle changes.
+Acne can develop anywhere on the body, including the scalp.
+It occurs when dead skin cells, dirt and bacteria become trapped inside pores or hair follicles.
+These clogged pores and oil from the sebaceous glands then become inflamed and enlarged.
+Scalp acne can be treated with specific products and medications designed for specific use in this area; often, it can be prevented with lifestyle changes.

 Scalp Acne Symptoms

 Scalp acne typically appears along the hairline in the form of small, sometimes itchy pimples.
 In more advanced forms, it can include papules, pustules, nodules and cysts.
 Severe scalp acne can form black crusts and cause permanent scarring.

 Scalp acne can be mistaken for other common skin conditions that develop on the scalp: